Skip to main content

 Manage Secrets for Cloud

-To add or update a secret run
+To add or update a secret in the cloud:

-goldsky compose secret set MY_PRIVATE_KEY xyz123
+goldsky compose secret set MY_PRIVATE_KEY --value xyz123

-To remove a secret run
+To remove a cloud secret:

 goldsky compose secret delete MY_PRIVATE_KEY